nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

   </div>
 </div>

-This work was being done alongside process a claim reworking.
-Thought of to bring the two journeys to end up in the same place made sense as the claims sit under the whole organisation.
+This work was being done alongside the process a claim journey rework.
+Having the two journeys end up in the same overarching organisation view made sense as the claims sit under the whole organisation in the mental model.
+But they are different intentions of tasks so the routes into the service on the signposting page would stay seperate.

 >**We believe that** keeping the journey's seperate in the signposting page as to what they want to do
 >**Will be a useful feature for** BSA staff
 >**As it will** suit the different intentions they are coming with of process a claim, find a org, register a org, but still the journey's are cohesive as end up in same centralised org view with all the functionality available to them.

 The process a claim journey still needs access to wider org view to help processors.
 Something to be tested as to the understanding of these two options.
+Depending on the route into the service of process a claim and find a org, we decided it would be helpful to land the user into specific places, also using the options like a quick link into where want to go in the service to complete their task.

+>**We believe that** depending on what they search by lands them in a different place in the org view
+>**Will be a useful feature for** bsa staff
+>**As it will** follow their intentions e.g searching by claim ref will land them on that claim.

-#### Perform ID/CV checks
+### Perform ID/CV checks

 >**We believe that** having organisation information in a header that’s always there
 >**Will be a useful feature for** BSA staff